SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: SofT-GRPO: Reinforcing Soft-Thinking Policy with Gumbel Reparameterization

 \subsection{Gumbel Reparameterization for Loss Function}

-When fine-tuning with the conventional discrete-token GRPO, as represented in Eq. \eqref{problanguage}, the probability of sampled trajectories can be easily obtained from the output Categorical distributions.
-However, calculating such a probability is more difficult in soft-thinking \citep{jain2025learning}.
-In the rollout process, we estimate the probability with the reparameterization trick over Gumbel noises as follows:
+In RLVR with discrete tokens (Eq. \eqref{problanguage}), the probability of CoT trajectories can be obtained from the output Categorical distributions.
+Calculating such a probability is impossible in vanilla soft-thinking.
+To address this, SofT-GRPO proposes using the Gumbel reparameterization trick after obtaining the Gumbel noise $\boldsymbol{\epsilon}$ during the rollout process.
+We take $\boldsymbol{\epsilon}$ as RLVR actions, consider transforming $\boldsymbol{\epsilon}$ to soft tokens $\boldsymbol{s}_t$ as a part of the transition, and estimate the next-soft-token probability with the density of Gumbel noise as follows: